 First, evaluate how it looks all by itself.
 Say it is a 2 column by 4" deep ad for the newspaper.
 You want to make sure all the elements are there and that they look great.

 Next, make a laser print of that ad, cut it out to the exact size and place it on the pages of the publication or web page where it might appear.
 You have no control over where the publication or web site will place your ad.
 So doing this exercise can point out improvements you can make to help your ad stand out even more.
-You'll find other creative advertising ideas here.
+You'll find other creative advertising ideas by clicking here.